-As part of our research, we observed a young man with intellectual disability who showed self-injury at his day centre.
-When tasks were presented during the day, or he was required to change activities this often led to a burst of self-injury and then the demand was removed.
+As part of a research study at the University of Birmingham we observed a young man with intellectual disability who showed self-injury at his day centre.
+When tasks were presented during the day or he was required to change activities this often led to a burst of self-injury and then the demand was removed.
 This is the chain of events that tends to occur when self-injury is rewarded by escape from demands.
-Although the example is of a young man with Cornelia de Lange Syndrome, it is still a useful example to demonstrate demand escape behaviours.
+Although the example is of a young man with Cornelia de Lange syndrome, it is still a useful example to demonstrate demand escape behaviours.